Skip to main content

 While Singapore is an excellent country in which to grow your team, the hiring laws can be complicated.
 As you plan your expansion, it’s important that you understand how to hire compliantly to avoid legal consequences.

-How to Hire Employees in Singapore: 3 Ways
+How to hire employees in Singapore: 3 ways

-Companies can hire employees in Singapore using one of three methods: Set up a legal entity, partner with an employer of record (EoR), or engage contractors.
+Companies can hire employees in Singapore using one of three methods: Set up a legal entity, partner with an employer of record (EOR), or engage contractors.
 Let’s examine each option.

-1. Set Up an Entity in Singapore
+1. Set up an entity in Singapore

 A traditional route to hiring employees in Singapore is setting up a legal entity.
 Entity establishment allows you to employ staff directly and maintain all HR functions internally.
 This route provides more control and oversight of your employment relationships.